 You’re in the middle of one of your favorite dreams (you know, the one where you and Beyoncé are hanging out and eating tacos together) when it suddenly happens: Your jaw starts to hurt and a tooth tumbles out of your mouth.
 And then another one falls out and then another one.
 You wake up in a panic and quickly run your tongue around your gums.
 Phew—it was just a dream.
 But it’s not like this is the first time this has happened.
 What gives?
-Here, seven possible explanations for the ultra-common (but super-scary) teeth-falling-out dream.
+Here, seven possible explanations for the ultra-common (but super-scary) teeth-falling-out (or breaking) dream.

-1. Afraid of Failure“Dreaming that your teeth are falling out could mean that you’re afraid of looking bad or failing at an upcoming event or even that you’re afraid of losing your power in some way,” says licensed psychotherapist Laurel Steinberg, Ph.D.
+“Dreaming that your teeth are falling out could mean that you’re afraid of looking bad or failing at an upcoming event or even that you’re afraid of losing your power in some way,” says licensed psychotherapist Laurel Steinberg, Ph.D.
 Because adult tooth loss is a permanent adversity (without dental surgery), this type of dream reflects the extreme intensity of the person’s fears.